 - Walking for the day: 16.5km, 4-5h, ↑360m ↓450m

 - Accommodation: 3-star hotel in Rome (Hotel Domus Sessoriana or similar)

 Departure on your own or extra nights in Rome upon request.

-Accommodation is in selected 3-star hotels in towns and agriturismi* in the villages.
+Accommodation is in selected 3-star hotels in towns and countryside hotels and agriturismi* in the villages.
 All rooms have en-suite facilities.
 All places have been carefully hand-picked by us and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *What is an agriturismo?
 A combination of the words for “agriculture” and “tourism” in Italian — It is a farm-stay, but it’s also much, much more.
 Typically, an agriturismo is an independently-owned farm that the owners have decided to use partially for accommodation purposes, in a way similar to English or American bed and breakfasts.
 One of the best parts of staying in a traditional agriturismo?
 The food.
 An Italian agriturismo will usually serve guests food that was prepared from raw materials – vegetables, fruit, eggs, meat, and often wine and olive oil – produced on the farm or from other local merchants.

 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.